Tasajo: Tasajo in Panama

 In Panama (see Panamanian cuisine), tasajo is a cut of wood smoked beef which is later roasted or fried.
 It is consumed accompanied by fried food at breakfast or with rice and side dishes at lunch.
 It is popular in all of the provinces.

 Tasajo in Cuba

 In Cuba (see Cuban cuisine), jerked beef is most often made from the meat of horses, donkeys, mules, or deer but is prepared similarly to how beef tasajo is prepared.
-Traditionally, tasajo in Cuba was most often made from horse meat, however, beef tasajo has been a more popular version of late.
+Traditionally until the 1930s, tasajo in Cuba was most often made from horse meat, however, beef tasajo has been a more popular version since then.

 Tasajo in other countries

-In Argentina, Brazil and Uruguay, tasajo goes by the name of "Charqui" or "Ch'arki" and consists of dehydrated beef, salted and smoked.
+In the Andean countries, Argentina, Brazil and Uruguay, tasajo goes by the name of "Charqui" or "Ch'arki" and consists of dehydrated beef, salted and smoked.
 Its texture resembles cardboard and was a part of the diet that was provided to enslaved people of African origin until the end of the 19th century in the Antilles and Brazil.
 The dish is normally prepared by first washing and then rehydrating the dried meat by boiling.

 In Venezuela pieces of salted meat are called tasajo or sala.